 Whole wheat flour has a high potential for rancidity if not stored properly.
 It keeps less well than refined flours due to the presence of wheat germ, which produces unsaturated oil.
 It can be stored in the freezer for up to 6 months.

 People put flour in the fridge either to prolong its storage life or to keep the bugs out.
 Whether whole or refined, the quality of flour may decline if not frozen appropriately:

 - Store flour in hermetically sealed containers to prevent it from gathering moisture

-- If you bring out flour from the freezer, let it stay in room temperature before using it, because some types of bread made from flour are sensitive to temperature changes
+- If you bring out flour from the freezer, let it stay at room temperature before using it because some types of bread made from flour are sensitive to temperature changes.

-- If you have been storing flour in cool, dry place in your kitchen, make sure that you store flour in the refrigerator during hot weather
+- If you have been storing flour in a cool, dry place in your kitchen, make sure that you keep flour in the refrigerator during hot weather.

 Authentic Mexican flour tortillas are made out of wheat flour with uncomplicated ingredients and procedure – a little flour, a little lard, and a little heat in the pan.

 Yes, you can freeze flour.
-Freezing flour will make it last for a long time (6 months to – 2 years) if properly stored in an airtight container.
+Freezing flour will make it last for a long time (6 months to – 2 years) if stored correctly in an airtight container.
 Can you believe that?
 Flour’s only weakness is water.
-Flour is a great stock-up food to have kept in your kitchen.
-Here’s how you can freeze flour: sift it first before putting it in an airtight container, seal tight, label with date put the container in the freezer, and you’re ready to go!
+So flour is a great stock-up food to have kept in your kitchen.
+Here’s how you can freeze flour: sift it first before putting it in an airtight container, seal tight, label with date, put the container in the freezer, and you’re ready to go!

 Let me know how your experience with freezing flour goes.
-If you have any questions or comments regarding this topic, please feel free to share it in the comment section below.
+Also, if you have any questions or comments regarding this topic, please feel free to share them in the comment section below.